-1. Make sure the contractor is registered and has a bond and insurance.
+Make sure the contractor is registered and has a bond and insurance.
 In Alaska, most contractors that perform residential home improvements must be licensed by the Division of Corporations, Business and Professional Licensing.
-Among other requirements, general contractors must post a bond for $10,000 and specialty contractors for $10,000.
+Among other requirements, general contractors must post a bond for $25,000 and specialty contractors for $10,000.
 Visit the Division’s website to learn more about the requirements for contractors in Alaska, or search professional licenses online to find out if a contractor is licensed.

 Warning: Sometimes people will say they are "licensed and insured" when they only have a business license and liability insurance -- not a professional license and a bond.
 A bond may be a source of funds available to a homeowner if work is negligently performed.

 2. Check references and get written estimates.
 Being licensed and bonded is not a guarantee of high quality performance.
 Interview and get bids from two or three contractors.
 Check their references and talk to friends, neighbors, or former clients who are familiar with the contractor's work, reliability, and business practices.
 Estimates should be in writing and included detailed specifications for the job, the materials, labor, timeline, and the total charges for the work.

 3. Research complaint history.
 Check with the BBB for complaints against the contractor.
 You may also want to check court records to see if lawsuits have been filed for incomplete or shoddy workmanship or for other unfair or deceptive practices.